 #3: Fuel To Run

-Eating a well-balanced, nutritious diet daily that can keep up with your calorie-burning workouts is vital.
-Most marathon runners’ diets are carb-heavy, as carbs provide the energy they need for workouts.
+Eating a well-balanced, nutritious diet daily is vital to keep up with your calorie-burning workouts.
+Most marathon runners’ diets are carb-heavy, as carbohydrates provide the energy they need for workouts.

-Aside from your healthy day-to-day eating habits, you must make some adjustments to your diet.
+Aside from maintaining your healthy day-to-day eating habits, you may need to make some adjustments to your diet.

-Add pre-run snacks before workouts, and post-run protein or recovery shakes or meals afterward.
-You will also need to learn how to fuel for your long runs, ultimately turning into your race-day fueling and hydration.
+Add pre-workout snacks before your runs and post-workout protein, recovery shakes, or meals.
+You will also need to learn how to fuel for your long runs, which will ultimately become your race-day fueling and hydration strategy.

 #4: Ensure You Are In Good Health